RSSNext/Follow/README.md

 [![Discord](https://img.shields.io/discord/1243823539426033696?logo=discord&label=Discord&style=flat-square&color=5865F2)](https://discord.gg/xHCVQZ6wmZ) [![](https://img.shields.io/badge/any_text-Follow-blue?color=2CA5E0&label=_&logo=x&cacheSeconds=3600&style=flat-square)](https://x.com/intent/follow?screen_name=follow_app_)

-&nbsp;&nbsp;&nbsp;&nbsp;Currently, Follow is still in the early developer preview stage (alpha) and is only available to a limited number of users through an invitation system.
+Currently, Follow is still in the early developer preview stage (alpha) and is only available to a limited number of users through an invitation system.

-&nbsp;&nbsp;&nbsp;&nbsp;You can get an invitation code in the following ways:
+You can get an invitation code in the following ways:

 - Looking for any alpha test user to invite you.
 - Join our Discord server for occasional giveaways.
 - Follow our X account for occasional giveaways.

-&nbsp;&nbsp;&nbsp;&nbsp;If you have access, you are welcome to use the following methods to download and install it:
+If you have access, you are welcome to use the following methods to download and install it:

 - Visit our online webapp at [app.follow.is](https://app.follow.is)
 - You can get the installation packages for each platform from the [Releases page](https://github.com/RSSNext/Follow/releases).